State Motor Fuel Tax

 Terminal

-A terminal is an a fuel storage and distribution facility that is normally supplied by pipeline but may be supplied by vessel or rail, and from which fuel is removed in bulk quantities into pipelines for further distribution, the cargo tanks of transport trucks, marine vessels or rail cars.
+A terminal is a fuel storage and distribution facility that is normally supplied by pipeline but may be supplied by vessel or rail, and from which fuel is removed in bulk quantities into pipelines for further distribution, the cargo tanks of transport trucks, marine vessels or rail cars.
 Terminal numbers are assigned by the IRS.

 Carrier